How to Use the Overseas to the U.S. Custom Report

 All data presented in a custom report are statistical estimates, based on survey responses weighted with data from the Department of Homeland Security (DHS).
 The estimates are subject to a certain amount of error, resulting from the sampling, data collection, and estimation processes.
 Because of the complicated nature of the sample design, sampling variability has not been calculated for the estimates.
 Instead, an indication of reliability is given by the number of respondents to the relevant questionnaire item (shown as the first row in each table).
 The reader must exercise judgment in determining the amount of confidence to place in an estimate.

-Expanding Percentage Estimates to Represent Visitors
+Procedure for Using Percentage Estimates to Represent Visitors

 Sample Size and Accuracy of the Estimates

 A guideline has been developed for estimating the number of respondents in a cell.
 By using the first row in a table, the number of respondents, you can estimate the unweighted, number in the cell.
 Divide 400 by the number of respondents in the column in question.
 For example, what is a lowest percentage that should be used for estimating visitor volumes in a custom report showing a respondent value of 5,730 for the column?
 Divide 400 by 5,730 with a result of .0698 or 7.0%.
-Looking down the column with 5,730 respondents at the top, any cell 7.0% or more probably1 has a sample size of 400 or greater and can be used to create an estimate for that cell.
+Looking down the column with 5,730 respondents at the top, any cell with a value of 7.0% or more probably1 has a sample size of 400 or greater and can be used to create an estimate for that cell.
 Cells with less than 7.0% probably have sample sizes under 400 and should not be used to assess visitor characteristics.

-© 2008 CIC Research, Inc., San Diego, California
+© 2024 CIC Research, Inc., San Diego, California